-Standard currently only has three employees, its President, Del Thachuk and Secretary Treasurer, Mary Anne Thachuk and Chief Financial Officer, Gordon Brooke.
+Standard currently only has two employees, its President, Del Thachuk and Secretary Treasurer, Mary Anne Thachuk.
 Neither of these two individuals work full time for Standard since Del Thachuk is working with another company and Maryanne Thachuk is retired.
 There is a substantial risk Standard will not have the funds necessary to hire additional employees that would be needed in Standard's exploration program.

-Lack of geological experience by the officers and directors
+5. Lack of geological experience by the officers and directors

-Even though Del Thachuk was involved in placer mining for over 30 years and was President of Red Fox Minerals Ltd until 10 year ago he does not have a geological background.
-Gordon Brooke, Alexander Ibsen and Maryanne Thachuk have no experience in the mineral industry.
-Therefore, Standard will have to rely upon outside consultants to give advise on the various methods of exploring the Standard claim.
+Even though Del Thachuk was involved in placer mining for over 30 years and was President of Red Fox Minerals Ltd until 10 years ago he does not have a geological background.
+Maryanne Thachuk has no experience in the mineral industry.
+Therefore, Standard will have to rely upon outside consultants to give advice on the various methods of exploring the Standard claim.